Xalalau/backdoor-shield/README.md

   - Has whitelists, blacklists and loose detections lists;
   - Can turn off its components individually;
   - Is capable of producing traces even through tail calls;
-  - Has a simple extra window to warn of detections.
+  - Has a simple extra window to warn of detections;
+  - Prints detections to the console;
+  - Logs detections grouped and individually by type with contents.

 Honestly, I don't know of a free addon that looks like this.